kubernetes/test-infra/coverage/docs/design.md

       - linguist-generated
       - coverage-excluded
     - Stores in the XML format, that is used by TestGrid, and dump it in artifacts directory
-      - The XML should be a valid junit xml file.
+      - The XML should be a valid JUnit XML file.
 See [JUnit XML format](https://www.ibm.com/support/knowledgecenter/en/SSQ2R2_14.1.0/com.ibm.rsar.analysis.codereview.cobol.doc/topics/cac_useresults_junit.html)
-    - For each file that has a coverage level lower than the threshold, the corresponding entry in the xml should have a \<failure\> tag
+      - For each file that has a coverage level lower than the threshold, the corresponding entry in the XML should have a \<failure\> tag

 ## Pre-submit workflow
 Runs code coverage tool to report coverage change from a PR